About Cassia Tora Splits

 Both husk and germ are removed in the de-husking and splitting process.
 The impact of the splitting procedure is that both husk and germ are loosened from the endosperm and made brittle by heating and can be removed in the subsequent purification procedure after pulverization.
 The split (endosperm), however, remains intact at these temperatures.
 Due to its much greater particle size, the split can be separated from husk and germ particles through a couple of physical cleaning steps.

-Cassia splits mainly consists of mannose and galactose units.
+Cassia splits mainly consist of mannose and galactose units.
 These are pale yellow splits that are normally soluble in hot water.
-They act as thickening agents and form gels with carageenan and xanthan.
+They act as thickening agents and form gels with carrageenan and xanthan.
 These Cassia Tora splits are often used as food additives.
-They are used in cattle feed products like dog foods, cat foods, cow foods.
+They are used in cattle feed products like dog foods, cat foods, and cow foods.

 Cassia Tora Splits Packaging